Are you regularly kept awake at night by noise that’s beyond your control, such as snoring, a neighbor’s music, barking dogs or street noise?

 Noise reduction rating: 22 dB

 Mack’s pillow soft are made from a moldable silicon putty, and considerably larger than the Quies wax balls.
-They don’t go into the ear canal at all, but are flattened into place over the ear opening.
+You don’t insert them deep into the ear canal, but instead flatten them into place over the ear opening.

 They were similar in effectiveness to the Quies wax earplugs in my noise tests.
 They did seem to help a little in the music next door test.
 But for the other sounds, and the external noise, the noise blocking was somewhat underwhelming.